 Secondly, the cost of the studio

 Driscoll had his own fully functional studio with green screen facilities.
-Driscoll therefore charged the production company for hire of the studios a fee of around £1million.
+Driscoll, therefore, charged the production company for hire of the studios a fee of around £1million.
 It, of course, cost Driscoll next to nothing, as he owned the studio.
-Again it was argued by the Defence that the fee of £1million was comparable with market rate within the UK.
+Again it was argued by the Defence that the fee of £1million was comparable with a market rate within the UK.
 The Defence called evidence to show that had the production company used Elstree Studios it would have cost almost £2 million.

 Thirdly, the cost of the actors

 Driscoll had “ connections” and was owed favours by the stars’ agents.
 Therefore, he was able to secure their services for a heavily discounted rate.
 By using “connected companies” a significant mark-up was charged to the SPV Production Company, who then submitted the costs as part of the Film Tax Credit claim.

 Expert evidence as to the cost of securing talent was again employed successfully.